 Benefits of volunteering with Museum Education and Interpretation:

 The fur trade was a major commercial enterprise in Canada for nearly 300 years.
-Beginning in the 17th century the Fur Trade lasted until the mid 19th century.
-When Europeans arrived in the New World fur trade became a large part of European and First Nations interactions Read more
+Beginning in the 17th century, the Fur Trade lasted until the mid 19th century.
+When Europeans arrived in the New World fur trade became a large part of European and Indigenous interactions Read more

 MOA is seeking input to guide plans for exhibit redevelopment and renewal.